 Located in the St. Mary's River downstream from Sault Ste.
 Marie, Ontario, St. Joseph Island is a land rich in history dating back to the fur trading days of the 1700s.

-surrounded on the west, south and east by The United States.
+The Island is 99,000 acres in size, making it the second-largest freshwater island in the world.
+It forms the western tip of the Niagara Escarpment, and is surrounded on the west, south and east by The United States.
 This made for some colourful military history on the Island, which all startedwith the construction of Fort St. Joseph.

 Constructed by British forces on the southernmost point of the Island in 1776, The Fort was the most westerly British post in Upper Canada during a turbulent time.
 It also formed a key link along fur trade routes to the northwest, with Chippewa natives frequenting the area for maple syrup and fishing.